anatcruz/FEUP-PLOG-PROJ/Talpa/README.md

 ---
 ### Valid Moves

-The `valid_moves(+GameState,+Size,+Player,-ListOfPossibleMoves)` returns on ListOfPossibleMoves a list of moves in the format `[[SelectedRow-SelectedColumn, MoveRow-MoveColumn], [SelRow2-SelCol2, MovRow2-MovCol2], ...]`.
+The `valid_moves(+GameState,+Size,+Player,-ListOfPossibleMoves)` returns on ListOfPossibleMoves a list of moves in the format `[[SelectedRow-SelectedColumn, MoveRow-MoveColumn], ...]`.
 This predicate first calls `getPlayerInMatrix/4` that goes through the board and gets the position of all the player's pieces.

-Then it is called `getAllPossibleMoves/5` that using `checkMove/6` sees if there are any possible movements in all directions (up, down, right, and left).
-This verification consists of checking the existence of an enemy's piece in the surrounding orthogonal position.
+Then it is called `getAllPossibleMoves/5` that by using `checkMove/6` sees if there are any possible movements in all directions (up, down, right, and left).
+This verification consists of checking the existence of an adversary's piece in the surrounding orthogonal position.

-The predicate will fail if the ListOfPossible moves is empty, meaning there aren't any available moves, so the player now has to remove their own piece.
+The predicate will fail if ListOfPossibleMoves is empty, meaning there aren't any available moves, so the player now has to remove their own piece.

 ---
 ### Making Moves

 For the player to be able to execute a move, the `choose_move/5` predicate is executed first.
 This predicate calls, in case there are available movements, the `selectPiecePosition/4` and `movePiecePosition/5`, in the other case it only calls `removePiecePosition/4`.

 The `selectPiecePosition` asks the player for position inputs for the selected piece and checks both row and column inputs (`manageInputs/3`), if the player is selecting one of their pieces and if there is any possible movement for that position.
-If any of these verifications fail, the predicate asks again for the input.
+If any of these verifications fails, the predicate asks again for the input.

 The `movePiecePosition` asks the player for position inputs for the piece they want to replace, checks both row and column inputs (`manageInputs/3`), and verifies if the moving position is orthogonal and adjacent.
 If any of these verifications fail, the predicate asks again for the input.

-The `removePiecePosition` is similar to `selectPiecePosition`, but only verifies the inputs and if the player is selecting one of their pieces.
+The `removePiecePosition` is similar to `selectPiecePosition`, but only verifies the inputs and if the player is selecting one of his pieces.
 Since this predicate is called knowing that there aren't any available moves.

-Lastly, if all the verifications check out, then it is called `move(+GameState,+Player,+Move,-NewGameState)` that replaces the old player's position for an empty space and the piece at the moving position to the player's piece, obtaining the new GameState.
+Lastly, if all the verifications check out, it is called `move(+GameState,+Player,+Move,-NewGameState)` that replaces the old player's position for an empty space and the piece at the moving position to the player's piece, if there are available moves, or simply replaces the player position for an empty space.

 ---
 ### Board Evaluation